katehret/measuring-language-complexity/README.md

 Start the loop and save your results with the `measure.complexity()` function.
 This function takes two arguments:
 1. The name of the directory where the data and temp folders are located.
-2. The number of repetitions you wish to apply.
+2. The number of repetitions you wish to apply, i.e. the number of repetitions for drawing random samples, manipulating and compressing them.
 The customary number of repetitions applied with the compression technique is N = 1000.

         result = measure.complexity("yourDirectory/", repetitions)

 This returns a list with the uncompressed and compressed file sizes for the original texts, the morphologically distorted texts, and the syntactically distorted texts in the corpus, respectively.
-It also contains the scores for morphological and syntactic complexity.
+It also contains ratios for morphological and syntactic complexity.

     > result
     [[1]]